Monitoring Engines

 To access the log file and standard output for an engine belonging to a Control Hub Kubernetes deployment, use the Kubernetes command-line tool, kubectl, to access logs for the pod where the engine runs.

-First, run the following kubectl command to retrieve the name of each pod within the Kubernetes namespace where the StreamSets engines are deployed:
+First, run the following kubectl command to retrieve the name of each pod within the Kubernetes namespace where the IBM StreamSets engines are deployed:

 kubectl [-n <namespace_name>] get pods